Calamagrostis: planting, growing and caring for

 • Exposure full sun or light shade

-• Soil type ideally fresh and well-drained, but tolerates any soil type
+• Soil type ideally cool and well-drained, but tolerates any soil type

 • Hardiness between −20 and −25 °C

-Calamagrostis are perennial ornamental grasses that form clumps of decorative, linear foliage and bear panicles.
-There are between 260 and 300 species.
-They are mainly found in temperate regions of Northern Hemisphere, notably in Europe and Asia up to Russia, but also in North America.
-Several species grow wild in France, such as Calamagrostis arundinacea, Calamagrostis canescens or Calamagrostis epigejos.
-The most widely cultivated species are by far Calamagrostis acutiflora, notably variety ‘Karl Foerster’.
+The Calamagrostis are ornamental, perennial grasses that form clumps of decorative, linear foliage and bear flowering in panicles.
+They number between 260 and 300 species.
+They are mainly found in temperate regions of Northern Hemisphere, notably Europe and Asia, as far as Russia, but also North America.
+Several species grow wild in France, such as Calamagrostis arundinacea, Calamagrostis canescens, or Calamagrostis epigejos… The most widely cultivated species are by far Calamagrostis acutiflora, notably variety ‘Karl Foerster’.

-Calamagrostis, like many grasses, are sturdy and very hardy.
-They can tolerate at least between -20 and -25 °C, and sometimes lower.
-These are easy, undemanding, long-lived plants.
+Calamagrostis, like many grasses, are robust and very hardy.
+They can withstand at least between −20 and −25 °C, sometimes more.
+They are easy, undemanding and long-lived plants.

-Calamagrostis belongs to large family Poaceae, like grasses that make up lawn, cereals we eat (wheat, oats, etc.), or ornamental grasses in gardens (Stipa, Pennisetum…).
-It is a huge family, with over 11,000 species.
+Calamagrostis belongs to the large family Poaceae, as do grasses used for lawns, cereals we eat (wheat, oats, etc.), and ornamental grasses in gardens (stipa, pennisetum…).
+This is an immense family with more than 11,000 species.
 These plants are sometimes confused with Cyperaceae (papyrus, Carex…) and Juncaceae (rushes).
-They can be quite discreet (small, rather uncoloured flowers), with simple linear foliage… yet of great economic, food, landscape and ecological importance.
-Poaceae are generally herbaceous plants with linear leaves with parallel veins, bearing very small, reduced flowers organised in spikelets, gathered on panicles (large inflorescences).
+They can be rather discreet (small, pale flowers), with simple linear foliage… yet they are of great economic, food, landscape and ecological importance.
+Poaceae are generally herbaceous plants with linear leaves with parallel veins, bearing very reduced flowers organised in spikelets gathered into panicles (large inflorescences).

 Botanical illustration depicting a Calamagrostis